Director: Dan Stewart, Ph.D.

 ENTR 401 Senior Incubation (Fall, 3 credits)

-ENTR 402 Entrepreneurial Ethics and Moral Leadership (Spring, 3 credits)
+ENTR 402 Ethic and Moral Leadership (Spring, 3 credits)

 In addition to the course work above, Entrepreneurial Leadership students participate in a variety of co-curricular activities introducing them to entrepreneurial organizations, leaders, and practices.
 These activities include regular lectures by entrepreneurs, site visits, internships, mentor relationships, and the New Venture Lab.
 Students are expected to participate in these co-curricular activities and events.